 PRO TIP: Make the press release easy for reporters to tell your story.
 If you have visuals, include them in your release, or link to where they can easily download them.
 Try to keep your release short and to the point.
 Media outlets usually receive a lot of releases and they will be much more likely to distribute your news if it can be quickly and easily digested.

 In today’s world, people spend less and less time reading text to receive information.
-Capturing thought through images (or videos) continues to be the best way to engage people through
+Capturing attention through images (or videos) continues to be the best way to engage people through promotions.

 ‘A picture speaks a thousand words.’
 Having strong images that capture the essence of your production will resonate with a larger audience than text alone.
 Consider hiring a professional photographer to take pictures of your rehearsals and/or show.